ankitbisain/ankitbisain.github.io/content/pages/handouts.md

 <a href = https://ankitbisain.github.io/files/Lengthbash.pdf>Length Bashing:</a> big handout on how to length bash geo

-<a href = https://ankitbisain.github.io/files/DirectedAngleTrig.pdf>Trigonometry with Directed Angles:</a> seeks to rectify the fact that angles are taken mod $180^\circ$, but $\sin$ and $\cos$ have period $360^\circ$. a truly awful read but it was important to me at some point.
+<a href = https://ankitbisain.github.io/files/DirectedAngleTrig.pdf>Trigonometry with Directed Angles:</a> seeks to rectify the fact that angles are taken mod 180, but sin and cos have period 360. a truly awful read but it works out i think.

-<a href = https://ankitbisain.github.io/files/ProjectiveAndRatioLemma.pdf>Projective Geometry and the Ratio Lemma:</a> unfinished writeup of a connection between projective geometry and the ratio lemma that i thought was enlightening at some point.
+<a href = https://ankitbisain.github.io/files/ProjectiveAndRatioLemma.pdf>Projective Geometry and the Ratio Lemma:</a> unfinished writeup of a connection between projective geometry and the ratio lemma that i tthink is cool